 The Faculty of Graduate Research is the initial contact point for all PhD students.
 Please visit their website for all queries, including available funding, the role of a supervisor and the application process.
 The Faculty provides ongoing support to PhD students throughout their studies at Victoria.

-More information about the PhD is available on the Faculty of Science website.
+More information about the PhD is available at the Faculty of Science.